Morning Brew – A Financial Newsletter

 There’s no hyperbolic headlines as the writing isn’t designed to get a quick click.
 That’s the beauty of a financial newsletter like Morning Brew.
 They don’t have to resort to click bait to get your attention because you choose to subscribe.
 While the other websites are competing against each other to see who can write the more attractive headline, Morning Brew is putting out quality content each day.

 There’s a treasure trove of information contained within each daily email.

-On Tuesday this week, I learned that;
+On Friday last week, I learned that;

 And there’s more!
 The best part is that the writing isn’t just a data dump.
 It’s actually clever and witty and a pleasure to read.
 I find myself reading most topics even if they’re in areas I don’t typically look for.
 Also, it’s a breeze to read.
 That means it doesn’t take too long to get caught up on the news from the day before.